uwiger/gproc/doc/gproc.md

 ###lookup_pids/1##

 <pre>lookup_pids(Key::<a href="#type-key">key()</a>) -> [pid()]</pre>
 <br></br>

-Returns a list of pids with the published key KeyIf the type of registration entry is either name or aggregated counter, this function will return either an empty list, or a list of one pid.
+Returns a list of pids with the published key Key

+If the type of registration entry is either name or aggregated counter, this function will return either an empty list, or a list of one pid.
 For non-unique types, the return value can be a list of any length.<a name="lookup_value-1"></a>

 ###lookup_value/1##

 <pre>lookup_value(Key) -&gt; Value</pre>
 <br></br>

 Lookup the value stored with a key.